 Meals are served cafeteria style, with a queue and servers, in a communal dining hall.
-That part is not very autism friendly, but once you have your meal you may take it to a quieter secondary dining room down the hall or to your room.
-If you prefer, you can use the no interaction table in the quiet dining room.
+That part is not very autism friendly, but once you have your meal you may take it outside or to your room.
+If you prefer, you can use the 'no interaction' table in the dining room; this table will be marked by a red sign.
 No food or drink other than water may be taken into the meeting rooms.
 Please return any dishes you remove from the main dining room.